 Alas, we made it up the last hill to the top.
 It took us an hour from the checkpoint, so we were happy to have ample time to admire the surroundings.
 Despite being tired, we rushed up to the mirador to get our photos before the crowds made their way up.
 This point is less than half a kilometer above the base of Rainbow Mountain.
 It provides a stunning look at the mountain, colorful valley nearby, and the looming Ausangate peak.

-The skies were cloudy at first, but the weather gods blessed us with some sunshine.
+The skies were cloudy at first, but the weather gods blessed us with a brief moment of sunshine.
 The colored earth turned an array of even more vibrant shades in the light.
 More hikers arrived at the peak, admiring its beauty while resting weary legs.
 We made our way back down from the mirador and enjoyed a couple warm mugs of coca tea sold by a friendly man who set up a small shop at the base of the peak.

 Clouds and fog rapidly filled the valley, bringing snow.
 We thought this would be a good time to head down.
 The blizzard became heavier and the wind drove the snow between the peaks.
 We fastened our hoods and made our way down the muddy trail.
 As we descended, the snow turned to sleet, then to rain.